Visa, Mastercard & Amex Chargeback

 Little-known card purchase protection that can get £1,000s back

-This full Q&A guide shows you how to maximise protection, when you're not covered, and includes a free template letter for claiming.
+However, chargeback isn't a legal protection, and card companies offer it at their own discretion.
+This full Q&A guide shows you how to maximise protection and includes a free template letter for claiming.

 While every effort's been made to ensure this article's accuracy, it doesn't constitute legal advice tailored to your individual circumstances.
 If you act on it, you acknowledge that you do so at your own risk.
 We can't assume responsibility and don't accept liability for any damage or loss which may arise as a result of your reliance upon it.